Grants awarded

 Digital library for the study of Africa

-To build an online library of scholarly resources and make it available for free online to users from African institutions
+To build an online library of scholarly resources and make it freely available online to users from African institutions.

 $2,500,000